pythonanywhere/flask-tutorials/tutorial-2.md

 Firstly, we know that right now, we have one migration, which knows how to create the database structure that is needed by the code that we currently have.
 And we know that the structure of our existing database should match that exactly.
 So if we ask Flask-Migrate to create a new migration, it should work out that nothing has changed in the code to require a migration, so it should come back to us saying "I don't need to do anything".
-Let's try:
+Let's try, by running `flask db migrate` again:

 <img width="500" src="/static/images/flask-tutorial-no-changes-in-schema-detected.png">